 Depending upon your pay cycle (and how you manage your budget), a monthly savings challenge might be easier to follow than a weekly option.
 The Land of Milk and Money has put together an easy-to-follow monthly savings challenge that can help you put away $1,050 over the next 12 months.

-Eventually, your monthly savings goal climbs to $150 for months 6 and 7.
-However, then it starts to move down again to $125, $100, and so forth.
+Eventually, your monthly savings goal climbs to $150 for months six and seven.
+However, then it starts to move down again to $125, $100 and so forth, making it more manageable.

 14. Round Up Money Saving Challenge

 When you buy something, round up the amount to the next dollar.
 Direct the difference to a savings account.

 You can do this the old-school way by recording rounded-up amounts on a piece of paper and then depositing that amount into a savings account, or you can automate it with one of several apps.
 Check out the pros and cons of these apps with this list from NerdWallet.
 If you use one, be sure you understand any fees involved and where your money goes.
 Some apps direct savings to FDIC-insured accounts, but others send your money to investments that involve more risk.